leapfrogtechnology/sync-db/README.md

 ## Installation of sync-db

-Install `sync-db` globally.
+Install `sync-db` in your project.

-    $ yarn global add @leapfrogtechnology/sync-db
+    $ yarn add @leapfrogtechnology/sync-db

-Globally, install node database driver(s) of the database(s) that are to be synced, for example this is how you would install driver mssql:
+Install node database driver(s) of the database(s) that are to be synced in your project, for example this is how you would install the mssql driver:

-    $ yarn global add mssql
+    $ yarn add mssql

 ## Configure Database Connections

-Create `connections-sync-db.json` in your project and configure database connection(s) to be synced.
+Create `connections-sync-db.json` in your project folder and configure your database connection(s) to be synced.

-Your file should look something like this

 ```json
 {